 The Symrise Code of Conduct describes our company's worldwide rules on the topic of human rights.
 The provisions are implemented worldwide in our Integrated Management System (IMS), which is based on the provisions of the SA 8000 social accountability standard.
 This standard is based on the conventions of the International Labor Organization (ILO), the Universal Declaration of Human Rights and the UN Convention on the Rights of the Child.
 We welcome and expressly support corresponding laws against forced labor or human trafficking, such as the California Transparency in Supply Chains Act or the UK Modern Slavery Act.
 The abuse of employees' rights or work safety provisions is illegal and is not tolerated in any form at Symrise.
-Independent auditing companies regularly confirm compliance with these regulations on social responsibility.
+Independent auditing agencies regularly confirm compliance with these regulations on social responsibility.

 We also require our suppliers and business partners to uphold basic human rights.
 Before a new supplier is accepted as a business partner, it must pledge in writing that it will maintain and comply with the provisions of the Symrise Code of Conduct.
 The international platform of the Supplier Ethical Data Exchange (SEDEX) is a valuable tool with which we can more easily assess suppliers and deliver our own data to customers.
 Since 2006, we have been publishing information on working conditions and employee rights, health and safety as well as on environmental and ethical business practices via this platform.
 Every Symrise production site has been registered with SEDEX.
 Since 2012, we have requested that our most important suppliers register with SEDEX and disclose their data there.
 We carry out audits for suppliers that pose an especially notable risk, that have crucial raw materials or that have had problems flagged in the assessment.
+The number of annual supplier audits are between 120 and 150.
+These are performed by trained and experienced internal supply audit teams.
+Additionally, we request at least 50 suppliers annually to carry out SEDEX/SMETA audits by verified, independent audit agencies.

-Furthermore, our approach to backward integration (see responsible sourcing) enables us to exert direct influence on adherence to our principles.
+Furthermore, our approach to backward integration (see procurement practices) enables us to exert direct influence on adherence to our principles.